diegoflorenca/space-travel-scrimba/README.md

 ## Overview

-This challenge was different because it is a partnership between Frontend Mentor, Kevin Powell a YouTuber CSS teacher, and Scrimba a course platform focused on technology and design.
+This challenge was different because it is a partnership between Frontend Mentor Kevin Powell, a YouTuber CSS teacher, and Scrimba, a course platform focused on technology and design.
-During the course, he encouraged the learnt by proposing small challenges that helps me to have a better understanding of the code.
+During the course, he encouraged me to learn by proposing small challenges that helped me to have a better understanding of the code.

 ### The challenge